EricBanker12/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+* `add_friendship` creates 2, one-directional friendships (a to b, and b to a).
+100 users with 10 friends each is 1000 total friendships, so you call `add_friendship` 500 (1000 divided by 2) times.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+* With 1000 users and average 5 random friends each, a user will have 99% extended network coverage and an average 5 degrees of separation (`log(5000)/log(5) = 5.29`).

 ## 4. Stretch Goal

 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?
 If not, what are some ways you could improve your friendship distribution model for more realistic results?

+* The coverage is too high.
+In reality, there is a lot more overlap in friends.
+To increase realism, friends should be added from pools of increasing size instead of always selecting from entire population.

 2. If you followed the hints for part 1, your `populate_graph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?

+* the O(n) solution risks longer runtime when number of friendships and number of users are close.